Loop Passwords in Hydra Attacks

 • 127.0.0.1: Target the SSH service running on localhost.

-• ssh: Specify that we are attacking the SSH service.
+• ssh: Specify that you are attacking the SSH service.

-Execute the command.
+Execute the command in your terminal.
 Hydra will now attempt to log in to the SSH service on 127.0.0.1.
 This time, it will try the first password in passwords.txt against every username in usernames.txt before moving on to the next password.

 Observe the output.
 You should notice that the order of attempts is different from the previous step.
 Hydra will now be trying the same password against multiple usernames in sequence.